MAPC/fcc-map/README.md

 ## Development

 This site was built with [Gatsby](https://www.gatsbyjs.com/) and uses yarn for package management.
-Install the Gatsby CLI with `npm install -g gatsby-cli`, then install local dependencies with `yarn install`.
+Install the Gatsby CLI with `yarn global add gatsby-cli`, then install local dependencies with `yarn install`.
 Run the site with `gatsby develop` and clear the cache with `gatsby clean`.
 Create working branches off of the `develop` branch, then merge commits from `develop` into `main` when ready to deploy to production.

-To edit base layers or update data pulled for point and polygon features, use the credentials for [Mapbox](https://studio.mapbox.com/) in Dashlane.
+To edit base layers or update tabular and spatial data pulled for point and polygon features, the credentials for [Mapbox](https://studio.mapbox.com/) can be found in Dashlane.

 ## Testing